spikespaz/dotfiles/README.md

 There are may modules and packages that some people may find useful to utilize in their own [NixOS] or [Home Manager] environments.

+> Note that the command:
+>
+> ```sh
+> nix flake show 'github:spikespaz/dotfiles'
+> ```
+>
+> Currently does not work, because the `formatter` output points to a package
+> which uses IFD.
+This means that running the above command on a system that has
+> `allow-import-from-derivation` disabled will result in a failure.
+>
+> Please use the provided `nix eval` commands or browse the repository to
+> explore its features until this is rectified.

+---

 # Usage

 To use components from my flake in your own configurations,